 The first thing that comes to mind in decorating the small space is that there aren’t many options.
 But, due to the real estate prices and subsequent popularity of smaller apartments, design solutions for tiny holes are sought out and needed.

 Today’s designs cover all kinds of styles, from minimalistic to boho-chic, and create functional and fashionable spaces satisfying everyone’s taste.
-So if you’re planning to tidy up your small apartment into something upbeat and trendy, here are some suggestions you may find useful.
+So if you’re planning to tidy up your tiny apartment into something upbeat and trendy, here are some suggestions you may find helpful.

-Choose smart furniture
+1. Choose innovative furniture

-Expand your space with mirrors
+2. Expand your space with mirrors

-Mirrors are useful when you need to create the depth of space and brighten up the room.
+Mirrors are helpful when you need to create the depth of space and brighten up the room.
 If you place it right across the window, it will reflect the daylight and bring radiance to the room.
 And when it comes to small spaces, it’s all about creating the illusion of roominess.
 Of course, exaggerating with mirrors will not only make your place tacky but also occupy too much space.

-Use multipurpose furniture
+3. Use multipurpose furniture

 Check Out: Microwave/Toaster Oven Combinations

-Switch the lights
+4. Switch the lights

-De-clutter your home
+6. De-clutter your home

-Pick neutral colors
+7. Pick neutral colors

 Small bathrooms can make a splash

 The bathroom is the last place you want to feel cramped and restricted.
 It’s the place where you can relax while having a bath or doing your makeup.
-Using neutral colors to paint the walls of your small bathroom will highlight the calmness and placing vibrant towels on the racks will make the room more personal and with attitude.
-Don’t waste the space on the pointless display of products, and creating unnecessary clutter.
+Using neutral colors to paint the walls of your small bathroom will highlight the calmness, and placing vibrant towels on the racks will make the room more personal and with attitude.
+Don’t waste the space on the pointless display of products and creating unnecessary clutter.